Martins3/Martins3.github.io/docs/trace/trace.md

 > 那么 kernel probe 是可以放到任何指令的位置吗 ?

 A kernel probe is a set of handlers placed on a certain instruction address.
 There are two types of probes in the kernel as of now, called "KProbes" and "JProbes."
 A KProbe is defined by a pre-handler and a post-handler.
 When a KProbe is installed at a particular instruction and that instruction is executed, the pre-handler is executed just before the execution of the probed instruction.
 Similarly, the post-handler is executed just after the execution of the probed instruction.
 JProbes are used to get access to a kernel function's arguments at runtime.
 A JProbe is defined by a JProbe handler with the same prototype as that of the function whose arguments are to be accessed.
 When the probed function is executed the control is first transferred to the user-defined JProbe handler, followed by the transfer of execution to the original function.
 The KProbes package has been designed in such a way that tools for debugging, tracing and logging could be built by extending it.
-> 两种类型 : KProbe 和 JProbe，KProbe 可以在指令的前后执行，而JProbe 可以获取内核参数，然后执行，最后回到原来的函数
+> 两种类型 : KProbe 和 JProbe，KProbe 可以在指令的前后执行，而 JProbe 可以获取内核参数，然后执行，最后回到原来的函数

 Most of the handling of the probes is done in the context of the breakpoint and the debug exception handlers which make up the KProbes architecture dependent layer.
 The KProbes architecture independent layer is the KProbes manager which is used to register and unregister probes.
 Users provide probe handlers in kernel modules which register probes through the KProbes manager.